 NC410 is a fusion protein of LAIR-2, a naturally occurring soluble version of and decoy protein for LAIR-1, and is designed to block immune suppression mediated by LAIR-1.
 Multiple preclinical studies support our understanding that eliminating or blocking the binding of LAIR-1 restores normal immune function in multiple immune cells.
 Our translational work has shown that NC410 blocks the interaction of LAIR-1 with its binding partners, thereby promoting T cell function and dendritic cell activity to contribute to restoring anti-tumor immune activity.
 Consistent with our strategy, we believe NC410 has the potential to address the needs of patients who are not adequately addressed by currently available therapies.
-The FDA accepted our IND in the first quarter of 2020 and we intend to initiate a Phase 1/2 clinical trial in patients with advanced or metastatic solid tumors in the second quarter of 2020.
+The FDA accepted our IND in the first quarter of 2020 and we initiated the Phase 1 portion of a Phase 1/2 clinical trial in patients with advanced or metastatic solid tumors in June 2020 after a temporary delay due to the COVID-19 pandemic.
+The Phase 1 dose-escalation portion of this open-label trial is designed to evaluate the safety and tolerability of NC410, and to determine its pharmacologically active and/or maximum tolerated dose.
+After a recommended dose for the Phase 2 portion of the trial is determined, the efficacy of NC410 will be evaluated in select tumor types.
+We expect to announce data from the Phase 1 portion of this trial in the second half of 2021.
 We have exclusive worldwide rights to NC410.